jirkachuchl/pine-seedling_segmentation/README.md

 ## Introduction

 This project is focused on the segmentation of pine seedlings.
-We have many photos of planters with pine seedlings from three population of scots pine (Pinus sylvestrris).
+We have many photos of planters with pine seedlings from three populations of Scots pine (Pinus sylvestris).
 The main goal is to standardize images to make them comparable, segment seedlings, and determine their average color.

-As first input into this process the .tiff file is optimal.
-Ideally it could be obtainded from raw file (e.g. DNG, RAW...) applying only minimal necessary processing (demosaicing, color space conversion, and linearization).
+As first input into this process the it is optimal to use some of the formats with lossless compression.
+Ideally, it could be obtained from a raw file (e.g., DNG, RAW...) applying only minimal necessary processing (demosaicing, color space conversion, and linearization).
 Avoid applying tone curves, sharpening, or other artistic adjustments during this step to preserve data integrity.
+Based on your format, it is necessary to edit the extension in the code to the one you are using.

 ## Features